Ana Ines Barragan King

-Ana Ines Barragan King (born 1957 in Bucaramanga, The Republic of Colombia) South America is the founder of the Latin Ballet of Virginia.
+Ana Ines Barragan King (born 1957 in Bucaramanga, Colombia) is the founder of the Latin Ballet of Virginia.
 She is a professional dancer and choreographer.
 King was a 2016 honoree of Virginia Women in History.

 Education

 Ana Ines Barragan King attended the Instituto Departmental de Bellas Artes of Colombia, where she earned a BFA in dance and choreography.
 After moving to Richmond, she studied dance at Virginia Commonwealth University, later joining the faculty in VCU School of the Arts.

 Dance career and formation of dance company

 In Colombia, King founded and was Artistic Director of the Santander Ballet from 1985 to 1995.
 She was a faculty member at Virginia Commonwealth University department of Dance and Choreography and at the Center for the Arts of Henrico County for seven years.
 She coordinates and directs the Latin Ballet in collaboration with Dominion Arts Center educational programs.

 In addition to directing the Latin Ballet professional company, she is full-time choreographer/producer for the Latin Ballet of Virginia programs and productions.